rsksmart/ri-aggregation/docs/architecture.md

     - `/config`: Utilities to load configuration options of zkSync applications.
     - `/contracts`: Loaders for zkSync contracts interfaces and ABI.
     - `/crypto`: Cryptographical primitives using among zkSync crates.
-    - `/eth_client`: Module providing an interface to interact with an Ethereum node.
+    - `/eth_client`: Module providing an interface to interact with an Rootstock node.
     - `/prometheus_exporter`: Prometheus data exporter.
     - `/prover_utils`: Utilities related to the proof generation.
     - `/state`: A fast pre-circuit executor for zkSync transactions used on the Server level to generate blocks.